Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-GoPro stock dividends
+GoPro share dividends

 We're not expecting GoPro to pay a dividend over the next 12 months.
-However, you can browse other dividend-paying stocks in our guide.

-GoPro stock price volatility
+GoPro share price volatility

 GoPro, Inc. develops and sells cameras, drones, and mountable and wearable accessories in the United States and internationally.
 The company offers cloud connected HERO7 Silver, HERO7 Black, HERO8 Black, and HERO9 Black waterproof cameras; MAX, a 360-degree waterproof camera; GoPro, a subscription service that offers cloud-based storage solutions and enables subscribers to access, edit, and share content, as well camera protection plans; Quik, a video editing application; and GoPro App, a mobile app that allows users to share and edit their photos and videos.
 It also offers mounts and accessories comprising equipment-based mounts consisting of helmet, handlebar, roll bar, and tripod mounts that enable consumers to wear the mount on their bodies, such as wrist housings, magnetic swivel clips, chest harnesses, and head straps; media, display, and light mods; spare batteries, dive filters, and charging accessories and cables; and lifestyle gears.
 In addition, the company provides mobile, desktop, and web applications that provides media workflow for archiving, editing, multi-clip story creation, and sharing content on the fly.
 GoPro, Inc. markets and sells its products through retailers and distributors, as well as through its website.
-The company was formerly known as Woodman Labs, Inc. and changed its name to GoPro, Inc. in February 2014.
-GoPro, Inc. was founded in 2002 and is headquartered in San Mateo, California.

 Frequently asked questions